Dong Cheng (Han dynasty)

-Dong Cheng (died 11 February 200) was a Chinese military general who lived during the late Eastern Han dynasty of China.
+Dong Cheng (died 11 February 200 (Note: According to the annals of Emperor Xian in Book of the Later Han, Dong Cheng was killed on the renwu day of the 1st month of the 5th year of the Jian'an era.
+This corresponds to 11 Feb 200 on the Julian calendar.)) was a Chinese military general who lived during the late Eastern Han dynasty of China.
 He was also the father of Lady Dong, a concubine of Emperor Xian.